Fahad-Almaani/AI-path-finder-with-A-/README.md

 1. Select the start spot with Right Click
 2. Select the end spot
 3. then draw the walls or barriers with the right click
-4. now you can click the `A*` Button and the algorithem starts
+4. now you can click the `A*` Button and the algorithm starts
 5. finally you can click on `clear` if you want to stop and click again `clear` to clear the board

 Note : Left click with the mouse for removing a sopt